 A. It depends on which bonuses you claim.
 For emergency power, public location, public information table, satellite QSO, alternate power, and non-traditional modes, a signed statement from a club official attesting to the fact is sufficient.
-Copies of the message to the Section Manager, any messages sent or received, the W1AW message, and any press releases (or copies of the story if your local media actually runs a story) must be included to claim those bonuses.
-If an official from a served agency and government official visits the site, a copy of your invitation as well as a statement that they did visit the site (signed by a club official) is sufficient (some clubs have a guestbook that they ask all operators or attendees to sign, for overall attendance and to meet this bonus requirement).
+Copies of the message to the Section Manager, any messages sent or received, the W1AW message, and any copies of news stories that your local media actually runs must be included to claim those bonuses.
 The Safety Officer must sign a statement attesting that the checklist was completed.
-A statement stating the Social Media/s used will suffice for that bonus.
-Photos are also nice to have to share with ARRL and others in your Social Media.
+A statement stating what Social Media used will suffice for that bonus.
+Photos are also nice to have to share with ARRL and others in your social media.
+When submitting an electronic entry, documentation can be uploaded using the "Upload Documentation" link on the entry form.
+If an upload button does not appear next to the bonus point checkbox, no documentation is required for that particular bonus point- checking the box suffices as a "signed statement".